tinywrkb/flatpaks/README.md

 Most of these are PoC, not maintained, might need some cleanup, missing a feature here and there, and in general are not ready to publish via Flathub.
-The catalyst for packaging these apps is to prove that it's possible to convert to, and as a precondition for switching to immutable system, an OS that has a clear seperation between the stateless read-only distributed OS files and the stateful data and configs.
+The catalyst for packaging these apps is to prove that it's possible to convert to, and as a precondition for switching to an immutable system, an OS that has a clear seperation between the stateless read-only distributed OS files, and the stateful data and configs.

 ### Not usable or too buggy

-* Blueman: working with a few warnings, and the applet's singleton mistaken dbus name remnant as an active session.
+* Blueman: working with a few warnings, and the applet's singleton considers the dbus name remnant as an active session.
 * QtPass
-* byobu/tmux in terminal emulators and other cli apps: might be a freedesktop runtime regression or it's just my local system config which broke it for me.
+* byobu/tmux in terminal emulators and other cli apps: might be a freedesktop runtime regression or my system config which broke it for me locally.

 ### How to build